-Planning Suggestion: If you made a 2015 sale that is eligible for installment reporting, you have until the due date of your 2015 return, including extensions, to decide if you do not want to use the installment method and, instead, report the entire gain in 2015.
+Planning Suggestion: If you made a 2016 sale that is eligible for installment reporting, you have until the due date of your 2016 return, including extensions, to decide if you do not want to use the installment method and, instead, report the entire gain in 2016.

-Beginning 2013, the Health Care and Education Reconciliation Act imposes an additional 3.8% tax on net investment income in excess of certain thresholds for taxable years beginning after December 31, 2012.
+The Health Care and Education Reconciliation Act imposes an additional 3.8% tax ("net investment income tax") on net investment income in excess of certain thresholds for taxable years beginning after December 31, 2012.
 Examples of net investment income include non-business interest, dividends, and capital gains.
 Net investment income also includes business income from an activity in which the taxpayer does not materially participate, including from partnerships and S corporations.
 Income excluded from net investment income includes wages, unemployment compensation, self-employment income, Social Security benefits, tax-exempt interest, distributions from certain qualified retirement plans, and non-investment income from businesses in which the taxpayer is a material participant.
-The 3.8% tax is applicable to taxpayers with modified adjusted gross income for 2015 and 2016 exceeding \$250,000 for married couples and surviving spouses, \$125,000 for married individuals filing separate returns, and \$200,000 for single individuals.
+The 3.8% tax is applicable to taxpayers with modified adjusted gross income for 2016 and 2017 exceeding \$250,000 for married couples and surviving spouses, \$125,000 for married individuals filing separate returns, and \$200,000 for single individuals and head of household filers.
 You should be aware that these statutory threshold amounts are not indexed for inflation.
 The tax is 3.8% of the lesser of your net investment income or the excess of your modified adjusted gross income over the applicable threshold amount stated above.
 This tax is also likely to apply to a significant portion of the net investment income of an estate or trust that is otherwise subject to income tax on such income.